swaroopg92/penpa-edit/README.md

 * Ctrl + d: Clone
 * Ctrl + i: To copy the previous number/alphabet/symbol from Number mode with PANEL: ON
 * Ctrl + space: Delete numbers and symbols at the same time
-* Shift + space: Enter a space (Works in "Number" Mode + "Long" SubMode option only)
+* Shift + space: Enter a space (Works in "Number" Mode => "L", "M", "S" and Long" SubMode options only)
 * F2: Problem mode
 * F3: Solution mode
-* TAB/ENTER: checkout the TAB section below in "Current functions"
+* TAB/ENTER: checkout the TAB section below in "Current functions".
+Tab settings are now retained in the shared URL.

 ## Tips
 * Numbers: Back Space can be entered on the panel "1" tab and half-width space can be entered on the "A" tab.